 5. You Genuinely Need More Space

-Are you about to have a kid?
-Planning on having one soon?
-Then you definitely feel the need for a lot more space.
+Are you about to have a child?
+Then you definitely need more space.
 This is the perfect time to buy your own home.
-It’ll give your kids a lot of space to move about freely, without bumping into each other and invading personal spaces.
+It’ll give your children more space to move about freely, without bumping into each other and invading personal spaces.

-You might also need more room in case you want to set up a corner for yourself – to practice hobbies, work from home, etc. Some extra breathing room from the kids is always a great add, either way.
+You might also need more room if you want to set up a corner for yourself – to practice hobbies, work from home, etc. Some extra breathing room from the kids is always a great add, either way.

-Paying bills and having debt is an obvious concern when you have several expenses to take care of.
-However, if you’re not under any kind of debt (for example, if you’re already done paying off the new car) and your credit card bills are clear, then now is a good time to consider investing in a new house.
+Paying bills and having debt is an obvious concern when you’re considering the additional expenses of a home.
+However, if you aren’t in any significant debt, and your credit card bills are clear, then now is a good time to consider investing in a new house.

-With money available to pay for your mortgage and liquid cash you can put towards the other expenses of owning a house, this is one of the safest time periods to buy a home.
+With money available to pay your mortgage and disposable income for the other expenses of owning a house – this is one of the safest periods to buy a home.

-When you go to apply for a mortgage, banks, and lenders will look at your credit score in order to ensure that you can pay them back on time.
-If you have a decent credit score, you should have nothing to worry about.
+When you apply for a mortgage, banks, and lenders will look at your credit score in order to ensure that you can pay them back on time.
+If you have a good credit score, you should have no worries.

-Your credit score reflects on your past expenditure and activities related to timely repayment.
-A credit score above 720 is considered stellar, and yours can be anywhere between 300 to 850.
-Our team will provide a complimentary credit report and analysis to teach you how to boost your points prior to locking in your interest rate, to get the most savings possible.
+Your credit score reflects on your past expenditures and activities related to timely repayments.
+A credit score above 720 is considered stellar, but yours can be anywhere between 300 to 850.
+Our team will provide a complimentary credit report and analysis to teach you how to boost your points before getting locked into a higher interest rate.

-Only once you’ve shored up your credit score to an above-average level should you even consider homeownership, lest you be straddled with extremely high rates.
+Only once you’ve established a good credit score, should you consider homeownership, lest you be straddled with extremely high-interest rates.